servoz/populse_mia/docs/source/documentation/create_process.rst

-    import nibabel as nib  # used to read and save Nifti images from nipype.interfaces import spm  # used to use SPM's Smooth from scipy.ndimage.filters import gaussian_filter  # used to apply the smoothing on an array from populse_mia.pipeline_manager.process_mia import ProcessMIA  # base class that the created process has to inherit from
+    import nibabel as nib  # used to read and save Nifti images from nipype.interfaces import spm  # used to use SPM's Smooth from scipy.ndimage.filters import gaussian_filter  # used to apply the smoothing on an array from mia_processes.process_mia import Process_Mia  # base class that the created process has to inherit from

-    class SmoothSpmScipy(ProcessMIA):
+    class SmoothSpmScipy(Process_Mia):

         def __init__(self):
             super(SmoothSpmScipy, self).__init__()